cstrawberry/predictive-universe/docs/paper/references.md

 *   Ma, X.-S., Kofler, J., & Zeilinger, A. (2016).
 Delayed-choice gedanken experiments and their realizations. *Reviews of Modern Physics*, *88*(1), 015005.
 DOI: 10.1103/RevModPhys.88.015005
 *   MacWilliams, F. J., & Sloane, N. J. A. (1977). *The Theory of Error-Correcting Codes*.
 North-Holland.
 *   Machacek, M. E., & Vaughn, M. T. (1984).
 Two-loop renormalization group equations.
 Nucl.
 Phys.
 B 236, 221.
+*   Maki, Z., Nakagawa, M., & Sakata, S. (1962).
+Remarks on the unified model of elementary particles. *Progress of Theoretical Physics*, *28*, 870–880.
 *   Manton, N. S., & Sutcliffe, P. (2004). *Topological Solitons*.
 Cambridge University Press (Cambridge Monographs on Mathematical Physics).
 DOI: 10.1017/CBO9780511617034
 *   Marshall, A. W., Olkin, I., & Arnold, B. C. (2011). *Inequalities: Theory of Majorization and Its Applications* (2nd ed.).
 Springer.
 DOI: 10.1007/978-0-387-68276-1
 *   Matsumoto, K. (2002).
 A new approach to the Cramér-Rao-type bound of the pure-state model. *Journal of Physics A: Mathematical and General*, *35*(13), 3111–3123.
 DOI: 10.1088/0305-4470/35/13/307